allobo49/SBB/README.md

 | 2e-05         | 3     | 0.06963      | 53.44%     | 53.24%    | 53.44%    | 52.64%    | -                      |
 | 2e-05         | 4     | 0.06303      | 52.71%     | 52.48%    | 52.71%    | 52.28%    | -                      |

-Our training was interrupted, so we couldn't fully evaluate the results for a batch size of 32.
-However, from what we observed, a learning rate of 5e-05 yielded the highest performance in terms of accuracy, precision, recall, and F1 score.
-In the next stage, we will continue training our model using this learning rate and adjust the batch size to fully assess the results for batch 32.
+Our training was interrupted, preventing a complete evaluation of the results for a batch size of 32.
+However, based on our observations, a learning rate of 5e-05 produced the highest performance across accuracy, precision, recall, and F1 score (surpassing all previous models).
+Consequently, we decided to continue training using this learning rate and adjust the batch size to thoroughly assess the results for batch 32.

-We further trained the model on the batch size 32 over 4 epochs with the learning rate 5e-05.
-These are the results that we got:
+We further trained the model on the batch size 32 over 4 epochs with the learning rate 5e-05 (previous highest performance in terms of accuracy).
+These are the results obtained:

 | Epoch | Learning Rate | Average Loss     | Accuracy   | Precision | Recall   | F1 Score  |
 |-------|---------------|------------------|------------|-----------|----------|-----------|